u-boot/u-boot/tools/binman/entries.rst

 to run from the correct address if direct flash execution is possible (e.g. on x86 devices).

 SPL can access binman symbols at runtime.
-See:

-    'Access to binman entry offsets at run time (symbols)'
+See :ref:`binman_fdt`.

 in the binman README for more information.